internetarchive/iari/README.md

 including abstract, retracted status, and more.

 # Limitations
-* support for English Wikipedia only
+* the general references parsing relies on 2 things:
+  * a manually supplied list of sections to search
+  * that every line with a general reference begins with a star character (*)

 # Supported Wikipedias
-Currently we support only enwiki but we plan on extending the support to all Wikipedia language versions as soon as the API is a bit more stable.
+Currently we support a handful of the 200+ language versions of Wikipedia but we plan on extending the support to all Wikipedia language versions and you can help us by submitting sections to search for references in issues and pull requests.

-We also want to support non-Wikimedia wikis using MediaWiki in the future.
+We also would like to support non-Wikimedia wikis using MediaWiki in the future and perhaps also any webpage on the internet with outlinks (e.g. news articles).

-## English Wikipedia templates
+## Wikipedia templates
-English Wikipedia has hundreds of special reference templates in use and a handful of widely used generic templates.
+English Wikipedia for example has hundreds of special reference templates in use and a handful of widely used generic templates.
 WARI exposes them all when found in a reference.

 ## Reference types detected by the ArticleAnalyzer
 We support detecting the following types.
 A reference cannot have multiple types.